iann0036/tf-cfn-provider/docs/providers/cloudflare/LoadBalancerMonitor.md

 `Description` - (Optional) Free text description.

+`AllowInsecure` - (Optional) Do not validate the certificate when monitor use HTTPS.

+`FollowRedirects` - (Optional) Follow redirects if returned by the origin.

 `Header` - (Required) The header name.

 `Values` - (Required) A list of string values for the header.